-Robin Dalton was born Robin Eakin in Sydney in 1920, and has lived in London since 1946.
-She has been a television performer, an intelligence agent, a literary agent and a film producer (Madame Souzatska starring Shirley Maclaine; Oscar and Lucinda starring Cate Blanchett), as well as an author.
-Her 1965 account of her childhood in Kings Cross, Aunts Up the Cross, remains an Australian classic.
-Both Aunts Up the Cross and Dalton’s previously unpublished childhood account of her family, My Relations, were published by Text Publishing in 2015.
+Robin Dalton was born in Sydney, and lived in London from 1946.
+She was a television performer, an intelligence agent, a literary agent and a film producer (Madame Souzatska starring Shirley Maclaine; Oscar and Lucinda starring Cate Blanchett), as well as an author.
+Her 1965 account of her childhood in Kings Cross, Aunts up the Cross remains an Australian classic.
+The previously unpublished My Relations was released in 2015.
+She died in 2022 at the age of 101.

 Dalton married writer and film director Bill Fairchild in 1992 after they had spent many years together.
 In 2013 she was awarded a Member of the Order of Australia (AM) for her services to writers and the film industry.
-Robin Dalton lives in London, and spends part of each year at her house in Biarritz, France.
+She died in 2022 at the age of 101.